 In accordance with Idaho Code 67-82, development impact fees may not charge growth and development more than their proportionate share of the system improvements required to serve that growth.
 Portions of the CIP project costs are fully impact fee eligible to serve this new demand, including right-of-way costs, storm drain facilities, traffic signals, curbs and gutters, intersection approaches, and additional travel lanes.
 Other project costs do not serve the demand created by new growth, and are not impact fee eligible.
 These components include re-construction of existing travel lanes, bicycle lanes, sidewalks, irrigation to serve landscaping, landscaping amenities, and street lighting.
 The percent of each project cost that is attributable to these non-eligible components was determined based on regional project cost estimates and used to create a series of impact fee eligible adjustment factors.
-The adjustment factors represent the percent of each project's cost estimate that is not impact fee eligible due to the project components.
-The impact fee eligible project cost adjustment factors are as follows:
+The adjustment factors represent the percent of each project's cost adjustment factors are as follows:

 - Bicycle and Pedestrian Facilities:

-- Intersection Projects 4% of total cost
+- o Intersection Projects 4% of total cost

-- New Roadway and Roadway Widening Projects 10% of total cost
+- o New Roadway and Roadway Widening Projects 10% of total cost

 - Re-Construction of Existing Travel Lanes

-- Intersection Projects 0% of total cost
+- o Intersection Projects 0% of total cost

 - Roundabout projects planned for use throughout the service area change intersection configuration and do not utilize existing intersection capacity.
 Traffic signal intersections improvements on the SH-44 corridor are assumed to utilize the existing travel lanes on the minor public road approaches, and can be improved by addition of turn lanes added to the existing roadway.

 - Roadway Widening Projects 3% of total cost